pradeepmouli/hb-utils/README.md

 # hb-utils

-Utility library for homebridge plugins
+A small utility library for homebridge plugins